kubermatic/docs/content/kubermatic/main/architecture/requirements/cluster-requirements/_index.en.md

 ## Check Required Ports

 Please ensure that all nodes in a user cluster can communicate without restriction to ensure functionality of CNI/CSI and Kubernetes itself.
-In addition, user cluster nodes must be able to connect to the Seed clusters nodeport-proxy.
-This depends on the [expose strategy]({{< ref "../../../tutorials-howtos/networking/expose-strategies" >}})
+In addition, user cluster nodes must be able to connect to the Seed cluster's nodeport-proxy.
+This depends on the [expose strategy]({{< ref "../../../tutorials-howtos/networking/expose-strategies" >}}.

 Tunneling: Port 6443 and 8088 via LoadBalancer service.
 NodePort: By default port 30000-32767 via NodePort service.